Unsupervised Source-Free Ranking of Biomedical Segmentation Models Under Distribution Shift: Results

-When it comes to highly multi-class 3D settings (\cref{tab:multiple_metrics_trimmed}), both our CTE-EI and CTE-NHD metrics remain reliable, although CTE-NHD is slightly better, probably due to unreliable model calibration in a challenge setting\,\cite{ovadia_can_2019}.
+\cref{tab:multiple_metrics_trimmed} shows highly multi-class 3D experiments on a public challenge dataset ToothFairy2~\cite{2024TMI,2025CVPR}.
+Here, both our CMR-EI and CMR-NHD metrics remain reliable, although CMR-NHD is slightly better, likely due to poor model calibration on the challenge test set~\cite{ovadia_can_2019}.
 Correlation scores are computed after aggregating semantically similar classes, i.e., averaging left/right Inferior Alveolar Canals into IACs, the 32 teeth into Teeth, and left/right Maxillary Sinuses into Sinus.
-We also provide an Overall score, which is the mean across all 42 classes in the ToothFairy2 dataset.
-Once again, both input and feature space perturbations yield strong and coherent rank correlations.
+The Overall score shows the mean across all 42 classes in the dataset. \cref{tab:multiple_metrics_trimmed} also reports three competitor metrics adapted to the 3D multi-class setting; since these metrics are inherently multi-class, we report the correlation between the overall metric ranking and the corresponding per-group model performance.
+Once again, both input and feature space perturbations employed by our method yield the strongest and most coherent rank correlations.
 Splitting the class-grouped results reveals our metrics are effective and stable across a morphologically heterogeneous set of classes.
+Our results largely reproduce the challenge rankings without access to target labels, suggesting a practical approach for self-assessing challenge submissions when the test dataset is available.
+Notably, our metrics are substantially more memory efficient than competitors: also, the CMR-EI variant only requires the maximum probability of each voxel, i.e., predicted class, whereas TS, NuNo, and Dispersion require storing all softmax probabilities, which is prohibitive in 3D (e.g., more than 200GB for ToothFairy2 dataset).